gotchoices/MyCHIPs/doc/learn-protocol.md

 From these sequences, we will first derive the following simplified and conceptual diagram of tally states:
 [![state-tally](uml/state-tally-simp.svg)](uml/state-tally-simp.svg)

-This flow does not really consider the consequences of attempting to change state locally when the remote peer can not be reached to communicate the change.
+This flow does not consider the consequences of attempting to change state locally when the remote peer can not be reached to communicate the change.
 By adding additional intermediate states each time the local user requests a change of state, we can track separately when the synchronization message has reached the other side.

 We will thus derive the following full set of tally states (which follow [this format](learn-message.md#state-codes)):